lazypuff/DMF_in_DRP/PaccMann/README.md

 The code folder contains the source code of PaccMann, minor changes was made to run the model on GDSC dataset.

 ### Additional Data

 The training data are obtained from the GDSC Database at https://www.cancerrxgene.org/.
 Processing codes are included.
+Training and testing data in 3 settings, mask cell, mask drug and mask combination.
+Smiles and gene expression data.

 ### contained in GitHub